 The Nuclear AMRC’s digital environment group helps manufacturers adopt industrial digital technologies with minimal risk and disruption.

-As part of the so-called fourth industrial revolution, many industries are pushing to create complete digital models of infrastructure and assemblies which mirror the physical world – a full digital twin which covers the entire product life cycle.
+As part of the so-called fourth industrial revolution, many industries are pushing to create complete digital models of infrastructure and assemblies – digital twins which mirror the physical world and cover the entire product life cycle.
 Machines and sensors will talk to each other through an industrial internet of things, creating integrated cyber-physical systems which can improve productivity and performance across a host of operations.

-The Nuclear AMRC’s digital environment group works with manufacturers of all sizes to demystify the digital world.
-We can help you increase your readiness for digital transformation across activities including design, analysis, training, validation, production scheduling, condition monitoring and asset tracking.
+The Nuclear AMRC’s digital environment engineers work with manufacturers of all sizes to demystify the digital world.
+We can help you increase your readiness for digital transformation, across activities including design, analysis, training, validation, production scheduling, condition monitoring and asset tracking.

 We also use the full range of industrial digital technologies to deliver projects across the UK manufacturing and energy sectors, and support the digital needs of projects across the Nuclear AMRC including modularisation and controls & instrumentation.